-Cajaput is an essential oil yield tree originating in Australia and Southeast Asia, it natural range extending from northern Australia to Papua New Guinea, Indonesia, Malaysia, Thailand and Vietnam.
+Cajaput is an essential-oil yielding tree originating in Australia and Southeast Asia, its natural range extending from northern Australia, through Papua New Guinea, to Indonesia, Singapore, Malaysia, Thailand and Vietnam.

 It may reach heights of up to 40 m (120 ft) with a trunk diameter of 1.2 m (4ft), though is more typically a medium-sized tree 10 to 20 m (30 to 60 ft) tall.
-The trunk is stout and supports a heavily branched crown, which is pyramidal when young, with age becoming rounded.
-Bark grey-white and peeling off in papery sheets that persist in layers on the trunk.
+The trunk is stout and supports a heavily branched crown, pyramidal when young, with age becoming rounded.
+The bark grey-white and peeling in papery sheets that persist in layers on the trunk.

 The flowers have long white filaments and are in dense clusters resembling bottle brushes.
 These bloom on and off throughout the year but are at their fullest around autumn and are followed by small, woody, cup-shaped seed capsules up to 0.4 cm (0.2 in) in diameter enclosing many tiny seed.